OUR TOP PICK | EDITORS CHOICE | BEST VALUE |

 - Backpack design is easy to put on and carry

-- Weight system ensures proper depth in the water
+- The weight system ensures proper buoyancy in the water

 Product Dimensions: 22 x 17 x 8 inches